NEW: A senior Israeli official says he's "not confident" the ceasefire will hold

 In Gaza, cheers and celebratory gunfire erupted Tuesday.

 It’s “a day of the victories for our people,” spokesman Fawhi Barhoum declared before a cheering, screaming crowd.
 He praised the “steadfastness and resistance” in Gaza.

 “The occupiers have tried to break them … but the delegation spoke with one voice,” Barhoum said of the negotiations.

 Palestinian President Mahmoud Abbas, who is not part of Hamas and lives in the West Bank, thanked “Egypt and everyone who supported all the efforts that resulted in this agreement to end the aggression.”

 “Together, we will rebuild our free country,” he added.

 Abbas is with the Palestinian faction Fatah, which runs the government in the West Bank and is a longtime rival of Hamas.
 The two factions have fought in the past but also made attempts at unity governments, including one this year.

 The ceasefire went into effect at 7 p.m. (noon ET).

 “In the end, Israel had two alternatives: either to occupy Gaza and destroy Hamas or to go to a ceasefire,” a senior Israeli official said on condition of anonymity.
 “Once we decided not to occupy Gaza, we pushed for the same conditions that led to the end of hostilities in 2012.”

-Israel has said its military actions destroyed dozens of tunnels used by Palestinian militants to smuggle weapons used to attack Israeli civilians.
+Israel has said its military actions destroyed dozens of tunnels beneath Gaza, some of which extended under the border and were used by Palestinian militants to launch attacks.